 Justice in the City

 We set out to answer a question about individual people: why should someone be just?
-But before he addresses that question, Plato asks what appears to be a different one: what is justice in a city?
+But immediately after formulating the question, Plato takes up what appears to be a different subject: justice in a city.

 Plato’s assumption is that justice is the same in the city and the individual soul, such that a description of justice in the city would help us to answer our original question about justice in the individual.